robert-westenberger/knowledgebase/computer-science/algorithms/algorithmic-problems/0-1-matrix.md

 We want to find the shortest path between 1 and 0s for each 0 in the graph, which is breadth first search.

-Usually BFS has one source node.
+Usually BFS has one source node, but this one has multiple source nodes (all the ones).